GUIDED HIKING TOUR – Peaks of the Balkans

 Transfers

-All transfers are by private vehicle, either a regular car or a 4WD, depending on road conditions.
+All transfers are in private vehicles, either regular cars or four-wheel drive vehicles, depending on road conditions.

 The food in this part of the world will be something you look forward to at the end of each day.
-Dishes are freshly prepared in the traditional way and are characterised by a blend of Balkan, Turkish and European influences.
-Homemade bread, locally grown vegetables, dairy products and eggs are served in guest houses.
+The dishes are freshly prepared in the traditional way and feature a mix of Balkan, Turkish, and European influences.
+In guesthouses, you will be served homemade bread with locally grown vegetables, dairy products, and eggs.

-Bring your own water bottle to refill during the hike.
-You can get water from mountain streams or tap water in guest houses, both of which are of drinking quality.
-If you are concerned about drinking untreated water, we recommend taking water purification tablets.
+Bring your own water bottle to fill up on the hike.
+You can get water from mountain streams or tap water in guesthouses, both of which are safe to drink.
+If you have concerns about drinking untreated water, we recommend bringing water purification tablets.

 Accommodation

-Sheets and blankets, towels, shampoo, and other basic things are provided by the guest houses.
-However, we recommend packing a travel towel and a hut sleeping bag for all occasions.
-It can sometimes be very chilly in the mountain village of Doberdol.
+Bed linen and blankets, towels, shampoo, and other basic items are provided by the guest houses.
+However, we recommend packing a travel towel and a hut sleeping bag just in case.
+It can sometimes be very cool in the mountain village of Doberdol.

 Time zone